cosyverif/paquito/src/Documentation-paquito/README.md

 #How to create package paquito :

+First install **php** in you're machine (paquito was programmed in php).

 To use the command **paquito** ,you have to create and install **the package paquito** .
-There are to ways to create the command **paquito** , which allow us to create packages from source program (you will use this command to create all packages you want to build) :
+There are to ways to create the command **paquito** , which allow us to create packages from source programs (you will use this command to create all packages you want to build) :

 * Create the paquito package locally (on machines : using **--local** option) .
 * Create the paquito package using docker (virtualisation technologie : without the option ) .